 - Unique name: can help you later in open trades to figure it out with trades was created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).

 - Buy lots/sell lots – in my opinion, a good idea is to start low so make it fixed at 0.01, depending on your account.

 - Take profit – I prefer to set it on 200 pips, cause Neptune not often hit that tp anyway, it often close trades by trailing stop which is more optimal and safe.

 - Turbo-boost – this is up to you if you want to take higher profit but also higher risk, however turbo in theory kicks in only when the trend is strong.

 - Trade limit – this is very important as risk managing, 10 trades makes 10x more profit at once but what if price hit 10x stop loss?
-I prefer to set it on like 3 if I set Turbo to “yes” just to be sure my drawdown will be still low during optimisation as main criteria.
+I prefer to set it on like 3 if I set Turbo to “yes” just to be sure my drawdown will be still low during optimisation as the main criteria.

-- News manager/close on news – for now, this is very important cause sometimes leaving news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after few days or hours.
+- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after few days or hours.
 Because of that, remember to set it off and turn it on when you will use settings live.

 The rest of the parameters are crucial and these are basically what Neptune make good or bad.
 Just make sure you tick checking of all named “Optimizer”.
 You can leave their default range checks – but if you are in a hurry or on a slow machine, you can set “Step” to 2.
-Stepping for higher number will make it less precise but sometimes its enough to find very good settings.
-As always, all depends on needs and situation.
+Stepping for a higher number will make it less precise but sometimes it's enough to find very good settings.
+As always, it all depends on needs and situation.

 Optimisation Process & Taking The Best Settings